-$$Ps = \frac{90(1-Pt - P min)}{P min}$$

-Where-

-Ps = Points scored for price of tender under consideration;

-Pt = Price of tender under consideration; and

-Pmin = Price of lowest acceptable tender
+Ps = 90(1-Pt - P min) P min Where-Ps = Points scored for price of tender under consideration; Pt = Price of tender under consideration; and Pmin = Price of lowest acceptable tender

-The specification committee will make proposals if functionality points need to be used and the evaluation committee will approve a variation in the point system for a specific bid.
+- 21.7.
+The specification committee will make proposals if functionality points need to be used and the evaluation committee will approve a variation in the point system for a specific bid. - 21.8.
 For construction procurements the CIDB Act and Regulations are to be used for quotations/ bids.

-21. PROCESS FOR COMPETITIVE BIDDING
+22. PROCESS FOR COMPETITIVE BIDDING

-The procedures for the following stages of a competitive bidding process are as follows:

-- a) Compilation of bidding documentation as detailed in paragraph 21(23); - b) Public invitation of bids as detailed in paragraph 22(24); - c) Site meetings or briefing sessions as detailed in paragraph 22(24); - d) Handling of bids submitted in response to public invitation as detailed in paragraph 23(25); - e) Evaluation of bids as detailed in paragraph 28(30); - f) Award of contracts as detailed in paragraph 29(31); - g) Administration of contracts - (i) After approval of a bid, the accounting officer and the bidder must enter into a written agreement. - h) Sub-contracting - (i) A person awarded a contract may only enter into a subcontracting arrangement with the approval of the Magareng Local Municipality.
+- 22.1.
+The procedures for the following stages of a competitive bidding process are as follows: - a) Compilation of bidding documentation as detailed in paragraph 21(23); - b) Public invitation of bids as detailed in paragraph 22(24); - c) Site meetings or briefing sessions as detailed in paragraph 22(24); - d) Handling of bids submitted in response to public invitation as detailed in paragraph 23(25); - e) Evaluation of bids as detailed in paragraph 28(30); - f) Award of contracts as detailed in paragraph 29(31); - g) Administration of contracts - After approval of a bid, the accounting officer and the bidder must enter into a written agreement.